Communist Party of Turkey/Marxist–Leninist

 The TKP/ML participated in the International Conference of Marxist-Leninist Parties and Organizations.
 It is designated as a terrorist organization by the Turkish state.

 Organisation

-The armed wing of the party is named the Liberation Army of the Workers and Peasants of Turkey (Türkiye İşci ve Köylü Kurtuluş Ordusu in Turkish, abbreviated as TİKKO).
+The armed wing of the party is named the Liberation Army of the Workers and Peasants of Turkey (Turkish:Türkiye İşci ve Köylü Kurtuluş Ordusu, abbreviated as TİKKO).

-The Marxist-Leninist Youth Union of Turkey (Türkiye Marksist Leninist Gençlik Birliği in Turkish, abbreviated as TMLGB) is the youth organization of TKP/ML.
+The Marxist-Leninist Youth Union of Turkey (Turkish:Türkiye Marksist Leninist Gençlik Birliği, abbreviated as TMLGB) is the youth organization of TKP/ML.
 TMLGB, founded in 1972 as an organisation for youth workers, peasants, students and other youths from different production sectors under the Istanbul Province Committee.
 Mehmet Zeki Şerit (died in 1977 under torture) was the first chair of the TMLGB.
 TMLGB did not work actively until its first congress in 1987.

 History

 Following the military memorandum of 1971 the Turkish government cracked down on the communist movement in Turkey.
 Kaypakkaya and several of his colleagues were arrested.
 The party machinery was destroyed, while Kaypakkaya died in prison in 1973 as a result of torture.

 The Communist Party of Turkey (Marxist–Leninist) re-organized between 1973 and 1978.
 The first party congress took place in 1978 (TKP (M-L) I. Kongresi in Turkish).
 In 1981 the second congress was organized (TKP (M-L) II.
 Kongresi).
 The party split following the second congress, the splinter group taking up the name TKP/ML (Bolşevik), later Bolshevik Party (North Kurdistan-Turkey).

 This was neither the first nor the last split in the party.
 The Communist Party of Turkey/Marxist–Leninist – Hareketi had already split in (1976) during the re-organisation period.
 Other splits followed the second congress: Communist Party of Turkey/Marxist-Leninist (Revolutionary Partisan) (1987), Communist Party of Turkey/Marxist-Leninist (Maoist Party Centre) (1987) and Communist Party of Turkey (Marxist-Leninist) (1994).